tldev/cycle-schedule/README.md

     ```

 2. Open the new `.env` file with a text editor.
-3. Paste the Cloudflare Tunnel token you copied in the previous step.
+3. Paste the Cloudflare Tunnel token and Telegram credentials you copied in the previous steps.

+    **For Individual Reminders:**

     ```
     # ./.env

     TUNNEL_TOKEN=eyJhIjoi...<your-long-secret-token-here>...wMiJ9
+    TELEGRAM_BOT_TOKEN=1234567890:ABC-DEF1234ghIkl-zyx57W2v1u123ew11
+    TELEGRAM_CHAT_IDS=123456789
     ```

+    **For Group Chat Reminders (Recommended):**

+    ```
+    # ./.env

+    TUNNEL_TOKEN=eyJhIjoi...<your-long-secret-token-here>...wMiJ9
+    TELEGRAM_BOT_TOKEN=1234567890:ABC-DEF1234ghIkl-zyx57W2v1u123ew11
+    TELEGRAM_CHAT_IDS=-123456789
+    ```

+    **For Multiple Recipients:**

+    ```
+    # ./.env

+    TUNNEL_TOKEN=eyJhIjoi...<your-long-secret-token-here>...wMiJ9
+    TELEGRAM_BOT_TOKEN=1234567890:ABC-DEF1234ghIkl-zyx57W2v1u123ew11
+    TELEGRAM_CHAT_IDS=123456789,-987654321
+    ```

-**4. Launch the Application**
+**6. Launch the Application**

-With the token configured, you can now launch both the application and the tunnel using Docker Compose.
+With the token and credentials configured, you can now launch the application, tunnel, and reminder bot using Docker Compose.

 ```bash
 docker-compose up -d --build
 ```

 Your application is now live!
 You can access it at the public URL you configured (e.g., `https://cycle.mydomain.com`).
 The Cloudflare Tunnel dashboard should show the tunnel status as "HEALTHY".
+You will also receive reminders in your Telegram account (or group chat) at the scheduled times.

 ---